tvjames/README/README.md

 * When in delivery mode, focused on the here and now.
 I don't want to hear about the grand vision for 2 years time.
 * Want to change my opinion, come to me with a well formulated argument that you can back up.
 Don't just tell me to "read this article", I might not come to the conclusion you are advocating for.
 * Advocate with a well reasoned argument, expect me to question, I don’t expect answers right away, but don’t expect me to be convinced right away either.
-* I avoid conflict, or perseved conflict.
+* I tend to avoid conflict, or perseved conflict.
 I'm trying to do better with this.
 * I value receiving (candid) feedback well above my own ego

+## Communication over Slack (or equivalent)

+* I prefer to treat slack as an asynchronous communications tool, if time is of the essence please grab me at my desk or give me a call.
+* When a conversation can be public (eg product discussions, work clarification), I would encourage that conversation to be held in a public channel.
+This enables others to benefit from the discussion, or to feel less alone if they also wanted to ask a similar question.
+Team/product/engineering channels are a great place for this.
+Keep DMs for private conversation, where it's only relevant/appropriate for the two parties.
+* I use the do-not-disturb (DND) feature, it's generally active from evening to early morning.
+* Use threads to keep a conversation in the context of the original message, allowing the channel chat to carry on.

 ## Booklist